Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Modular solver architecture

-In order to incorporate the libOMM library into SIESTA within the OMM solver, the following steps are required (see Fig. \ref{fig:solver_scheme}): (1) matrix format conversion from/to the {\it csr} format to/from the MS formats and (2) initialization and update of $\mathbf{C}^\dagger$, according to the current geometry of the system.
-The matrix format conversion is realized using calls to MS subroutines \texttt{m\_register\_csr()} and \texttt{m\_copy()} (see section 6S of Supplementary Information).
-The first of this subroutines has been added to the MS library and the second one has been extended to allow the conversion from/to the {\it csr} format to/from the {\it pdcsr} and {\it pddbc} formats.
-The conversion is performed as follows (see also Fig. 1S of Supplementary Information).
-First the pointers to arrays of the {\it csr} matrix and its block size are passed to MS. Then a {\it pdcsr}/{\it pddbc} matrix distributed on the 1D process grid with the same block size for rows as the initial {\it csr} matrix is filled in element by element (Fig. \ref{fig:m_copy}).
+In order to incorporate the libOMM library into SIESTA within the OMM solver, the following steps are required (see Fig. \ref{fig:solver_scheme}): (1) matrix format conversion from/to the SIESTA format to/from the MS formats and (2) initialization and update of $\mathbf{C}^\dagger$, according to the current geometry of the system.
+The matrix format conversion is realized using calls to MS subroutines \texttt{m\_register\_pdrow()} and \texttt{m\_copy()} (see Supplementary Material).
+The first of this subroutines has been added to the MS library and the second one has been extended to allow the conversion from/to the {\it pdrow} format to/from the {\it pdcsr} and {\it pddbc} formats.
+The conversion is performed as follows (Fig. \ref{fig:format_conversion}).
+First the pointers to arrays of the {\it pdrow} matrix and its block size are passed to MS. Then a {\it pdcsr}/{\it pddbc} matrix distributed on the 1D process grid with the same block size for rows as the initial {\it pdrow} matrix is filled in element by element (Fig. \ref{fig:m_copy}).
 The missing elements of the {\it pddbc} matrix or within nonzero blocks of the {\it pdcsr} matrix are filled with zeros.
-Note that to speed up the conversion and guarantee linear scaling, column and row indices of nonzero blocks of the {\it pdcsr} matrix should be passed to the DBCSR library before filling the values via the call to \texttt{m\_reserve\_blocks()} (see section 6S of Supplementary Information).
-Once the 1D-distributed {\it pdcsr}/{\it pddbc} matrix is ready, it can be redistributed on a 2D process grid (\texttt{OMM.Use2D true}, Table \ref{table:input}).
-In the case when the final matrix is distributed on the 1D process grid (\texttt{OMM.Use2D false}) and has the same block size for rows at the initial {\it csr} matrix, the last step is omitted.
+Note that to speed up the conversion and guarantee linear scaling, column and row indices of nonzero blocks of the {\it pdcsr} matrix should be passed to the DBCSR library before filling the values via the call to \texttt{m\_reserve\_blocks()} (see Supplementary Material).
+Once the 1D-distributed {\it pdcsr}/{\it pddbc} matrix is ready, it can be redistributed on a 2D process grid.
+In the case when the final matrix is distributed on the 1D process grid and has the same block size for rows at the initial {\it pdrow} matrix, the last step is omitted.

-The conversion from {\it pdcsr} and {\it pddbc} to {\it csr} is implemented in a similar way.
-It is assumed that the row and column indices of nonzero elements of the {\it csr} matrix are already known.
+The conversion from {\it pdcsr} and {\it pddbc} to {\it pdrow} is implemented in a similar way.
+It is assumed that the row and column indices of nonzero elements of the {\it pdrow} matrix are already known.
 Only the values of the matrix elements are restored.

-The initialization of the sparse $\mathbf{C}^\dagger$ matrix at the first MD step and its update at following steps are carried out in the same way as in the original implementation\cite{Ordejon1993,Ordejon1995} of the linear-scaling solver in SIESTA (section 2S of Supplementary Information).
-The input and output of $\mathbf{C}^\dagger$ is performed using the subroutines \texttt{m\_read()} and \texttt{m\_write()} added to the MS library (sections 3S and 6S of Supplementary Information).